 This is the chance to share your mission and the “why” behind your business.
 Typically, the business story should include a brief description of your company’s history, mission, and product or service.
 Make sure it sits up top and is tailored to the purpose of your press kit.
-This section should be no longer than 100 words and give busy journalists a quick overview of what you do.
+This section can take inspiration from your About page but should be no longer than 100 words and give busy journalists a quick overview of what you do.

 Important stats and facts about your company

 Do you have numbers that back-up what you want to achieve with your press kit?
 Here’s the chance to show your growth and how your brand is making an impact in your industry.
 Think about memorable and relevant points like:

 - How long have you been in business?

 - How many sales have you made over the past years?